fr33d-/react-typescript-bootcamp-starter/documentation/01_BasicsOfTypescript.md

 > **Warning**
 >
 > `any` should be used only rarely when you really need it.
-Not only do you lose type checking capabilities for variables and functions annotated with `any`, you will even lose code completion capabilities of your editor.
+You dont only lose type checking capabilities for variables and functions annotated with `any`, you will even lose code completion capabilities of your editor.
 >
-> Furthermore using `any` can cause error that could've been caught during compile time to happen during runtime.
+> Furthermore using `any` can cause errors that could've been caught during compile time to happen during runtime.
 Be really careful when relying on this type.

 ### Unknown